simrenbasra/simys-blog/_posts/2024-08-27-sign-lingual.md

 Since the MNIST dataset I was working with is relatively small compared to typical image datasets, I decided on a simple convolutional neural network (CNN) with six layers.
 The structure of the network is as follows:

-1. Input Layer: This layer receives the images as input.
+**1. Input Layer:** This layer receives the images as input.
-2. Convolutional Layer 1: The first convolutional layer applies filters to detect basic features such as edges.
+**2. Convolutional Layer 1:** The first convolutional layer applies filters to detect basic features such as edges.
-3. Convolutional Layer 2: The second convolutional layer builds on the features detected by the first layer, recognising more complex patterns and shapes.
+**3. Convolutional Layer 2:** The second convolutional layer builds on the features detected by the first layer, recognising more complex patterns and shapes.
-4. Fully Connected Layer 1: This layer begins to combine the detected features from convolutional layers to gain an understanding of the overall image.
+**4. Fully Connected Layer 1:** This layer begins to combine the detected features from convolutional layers to gain an understanding of the overall image.
-5. Fully Connected Layer 2: Building on the output of first fully connected layer, fine-tuning it before classification.
+**5. Fully Connected Layer 2:** Building on the output of first fully connected layer, fine-tuning it before classification.
-6. Output Layer: The final layer outputs the model’s predictions, classifying the input image as a single letter.
+**6. Output Layer:** The final layer outputs the model’s predictions, classifying the input image as a single letter.

 ## Filters/Kernels